Datruc21/pyfort-Bellahcen-Prouteau-int1/README.md

 #### 19/12 : finished final challenge module by Maël
 #### 20/12 : documenting and optimising every module (everyone documented its own modules)
 #### 20/12 : main.py done by Maël
-#### 26/12 : Bug hunt and polishing the modules (adding ascii for example)
+#### 26/12 : Bug hunt and polishing the modules (adding ascii for example, or optimisation)

-## known problems and/or solutions :
+## Known problems and/or solutions :
-####    -There's no handling in case of an error of type e.g. entering a string instead of an integer
+####    -There's no handling in case of an error of type e.g. entering a string instead of an integer.
 ####    -Otherwise, all inputs, as long as they have the correct type, are correctly secured
-####    (for example, if you're asked to enter a number between 0 and 3, you won't be able to put 4 or -1)
+####    (for example, if you're asked to enter a number between 0 and 3, you won't be able to put 4 or -1).

+## Test strategies :
+####    - Always try the input, if we're asked a number in a specific range, try outside it.
+####      For a character, always try a string of several characters.
+####      Following those tests, a lot of lines of code meant for input verification were added.